As an Eagle Scout, there are many scholarship opportunities available to

 scholarship, a $3,000 scholarship, and a $1,000 scholarship.
 This scholarship program is open to registered, active

-members of Boy Scout troops, Venturing crews, and Sea Scout ships.
+members of Boy Scouts and Girl Scouts.
 Applicant

-must have received the Eagle Scout Award, the Venturing Silver Award, or the Sea
+must have received the Eagle Scout Award, the Venturing Summit Award, the Sea

-Scout Quartermaster Award and must have demonstrated practical citizenship in
+Scout Quartermaster Award, or Girl Scout Gold Award and must have demonstrated

 school, Scouting, and the community.
 Application must be submitted through a